 In fact, many employers match a portion of the employee’s contribution, giving them an extra boost toward their retirements.
 This offers tax advantages to both the employees and the employers, and we’ll discuss the details below.
 However, this is where the tax implications get a little murky: can employees deduct employer contributions alongside their own?
 Can companies reduce their own tax bills by matching contributions?
 We’ll explore the tax implications of matched 401(k)s from the employee and employer perspective to make sure that 401(k) tax deductions are as clear as they can be.

-Employees can contribute up to $19,000 to their 401(k) in 2019, or up to $25,000 if they’re over 50 years old (the IRS increased contribution limits by $500 for 2020).
+Employees can contribute up to $19,500 to their 401(k) in 2020 ($19,000 in 2019), or up to $25,500 if they’re over 50 years old (see 401(k) contribution limits).
 Employers can offer to match employee contributions up to a certain percentage.
 Employers won’t often match 100% of your contributions dollar for dollar, but they can contribute a significant amount of money.
 Most employers partially or fully match employee contributions up to 6% of the employee’s salary.
 Let’s see what that looks like:

 - Partial match example: If you match 50% of an employee’s contributions up to 6% of their salary, and they make $50,000, you’re offering to contribute $3,000, provided the employee contributes $6,000 (or 12% of their salary).